|

 elders”, not just one elder.
 It also was accompanied by a “prophetic

-laying on of hands as stated by Paul in this verse.
+with the laying on of hands as stated by Paul in this verse.

-In verse 15 Paul continues his admonition by telling
+verse 15 Paul continues his admonition by telling him to “be diligent in

-him to “be diligent in these things so that people may see your
+these things so that people may see your progress”.

-Timothy may have been a little younger than some, but by giving himself to
+Once again, Timothy may have been a little younger than some, but

-the gospel with all diligence, people would see the growth in his life and
+by giving himself to the gospel with all diligence, people would see the

-come to respect him.
-In verse 14 Paul says to “watch your life and
+verse 16 Paul says to “watch your life and doctrine closely”.

-this is interesting.
-Paul puts
+To me this is interesting.
+Paul

-doctrine, or right teaching up with life experience.
+puts doctrine, or right teaching up with life experience.

 This is something I feel in our modern church has been lost.